s-victor/TinyPedal/docs/customization.md

 Set color indicator on pit timer when pit lane is closed.

     show_low_fuel
-Show low fuel indicator when fuel level is below certain amount value.
+Show low fuel (or low virtual energy if available) indicator when below certain amount value.
+Only one indicator will be displayed for low fuel (LF) or low virtual energy (LE), depends on which one would deplete sooner.

     show_low_fuel_for_race_only
 Only show low fuel indicator during race session.